sayarghoshroy/Mario-on-Terminal/README.md

 6. In level 2, the enemies move faster and the boss can jump up even higher making things worse for Mario.

 7. The point system is as follows:
-	Coin : 10 Rupees
+	- Collect Coin : 10
-	Gem : 500 Rupees
+	- Collect Gem : 500
-	Minion : 1000 Rupees
+	- Kill a Minion : 1000
-	Boss : 10000 Rupees
+	- Kill the Boss : 10000

 ---

-# Input Constraint:

-It is advisable not to press and hold a key.
+### Advice

+Press and hold is not advisable.
 You may end up going somewhere you do not want to.
 Keep in mind that mario moves three steps at a time so hitting the keys continuously is fine for rapid movement.

 ---

-# Note:
+### Note

 Like real life, Mario has only a single life in the game.
 The game is small and just has two levels.
-Hence, I tried to make it challenging but keeping it winnable at each step.
-Hence, to win, one needs to be perfect.
+Hence, I tried to make it challenging while preserving winnability at each step.
+To win, one needs to be perfect.

-Try to collect all coins and gems which are placed at the maximum possible heights upto which you can jump.

 Open the terminal in fullscreen mode to play the game.